syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/SelectionAndResizing.md

 ![Interaction](Annotation_images/AnnotationSelectable.png)

-## Resizing the Annotation
+## Resizing the annotation

-Resizing of annotation can be enabled by using `Constraints` property `AnnotationEditorViewModel` class and setting its value as `AnnotationConstraints.Resizable`
+Resizing of annotation can be enabled by using the `Constraints` property `AnnotationEditorViewModel` class and setting its value to `AnnotationConstraints.Resizable`

 {% tabs %}
 {% highlight xaml %}